avontd2868/ewdVistATerm/README.md

 ## Running the Node.js module

-In the /examples directory of this repository, you'll find a documented example startup file.
+In the /examples directory of this repository, you'll find a documented example startup file: VistATerm.js.
 Copy this file to the parent directory of your node_modules directory.
 Edit it appropriately.
 Then run it, eg:

        cd ~/node
        node VistATerm